martinbalfanz/upword-mode/README.md

 upword-mode
 ===========

 An emacs major-mode for UpWord notes.
+Right now it just provides some basic syntax highlighting.